Curriculum Guide

 (1 YEAR/1.0 credit) Grade 10

 Around the world, across cultures, and throughout history, we tell stories.
 This course examines these stories, why we tell them, and how we craft them.
-Building on our genres work in Grade 9, we examine works from Nigeria, India, Pakistan, Japan, France, Iran, and Greece, among other locales.
+Building on our genres work in Grade 9, we examine literature from Nigeria, India, Pakistan, Japan, France, Iran, and Greece, among other countries.
 We consider individual and cultural identity formation and migration, as well as cultural values, mores, norms, and transgressions.
 We compare and discuss the characteristics of the hero from around the world.
-We also examine the role of transition when reading a variety of texts.

-Works studied may include A Small Place, The Odyssey, The Thing Around Your Neck, after the quake, Exit West, The Stories of Eva Luna, as well as a selection of poems from around the world.
+Works studied may include A Small Place, The Odyssey, The Thing Around Your Neck, after the quake, Exit West, Small Things Like These, The Stories of Eva Luna, Things Fall Apart, as well as a selection of poems from around the world.
 Other writers may include Brian Friel, Jhumpa Lahiri, Marjane Satrapi, William Shakespeare, and Dai Sijie.

-Regardless if you take Writing Seminar I or II or both, students will read widely and often.
+Though this is a writing course, students should still plan to read widely and often.
 The texts explored in this course will serve as “mentor texts.”
 What can this piece teach me about the craft of writing?
 What techniques does this writer use that I can employ in my own work?
-Therefore, students in this class should expect to both read and write regularly.
 Students will keep writer’s notebooks for both brainstorming and for moving through the writing process.
-Students should be prepared to workshop their work with their peers and in full-class workshops and should plan to engage in writing conferences with their teacher.
+Students should be prepared to workshop their writing with their peers and in full-class workshops and should plan to engage in writing conferences with their teacher.
 Furthermore, students will study grammar and style.
-Students may engage in traditional grammar lessons as well as stylistic lessons around skills tied to sentence variety, use of punctuation, rhetorical strategies, etc. Students will walk away from the course with a variety of written work to showcase their progress.
+Students may engage in traditional grammar lessons as well as stylistic lessons tied to sentence variety, use of punctuation, rhetorical strategies, etc. Students will walk away from the course with a variety of written work to showcase their progress.

 Francis W. Parker School educates students to think and act with empathy, courage and clarity as responsible citizens and leaders in a diverse democratic society and global community.